FlameWolf/formzilla/README.md

         	storage: new BufferStorage()
         });
         ```
     -   `DiscStorage`: Saves the file to the disc.
-Accepts a parameter that can be either a `FileSaveTarget` or a function that accepts a `FileInternal` parameter and returns a `FileSaveTarget`.
+Accepts a parameter that can be either a `formzilla.FileSaveTarget` or a function that accepts a `formzilla.File` parameter and returns a `formzilla.FileSaveTarget`.
 By default, Formzilla will save the file to the operating system's TEMP directory.
 Example:
         ```tsx
         server.register(formDataParser, {
         	storage: new DiscStorage(file => {